Starting a Business and Obtaining Financing

 Collateral are the assets you pledge as security on a loan.
 These assets may be a part of the business, or they may be personal in nature (equity in your house, for example.)

-One of the key issues that a lender is concerned with is "How will I get repaid?"
+One of the key issues that a lender is concerned with is how they will get repaid.
 There are two potential sources of repayment, in general: cash flow from the successful business and the proceeds from the sale of your collateral should the business fail.
 Lenders usually prefer that the resale value of collateral be greater than the loan request.